setola/emanueletessore.com/src/emanueletessore.com/content/experience.md

     - Update and upgrade legacy code running on production environment

   - company: TSW
-    company_desc: >
+    company_description: >
-      T.S.W. is a web agency with a wide range of knowledge and experience in every aspect of digital marketing: from technical implementation to SEO and SEM strategies.
+      A web agency with broad expertise in all areas of digital marketing, from technical implementation to SEO and SEM strategy.
     role: Senior Web Developer
     period: Jun 2015 - Aug 2016
+    location: "Treviso - Italy"
+    industry: "Communication Technology"
     bullet_points:
       - Developing and maintaining websites
       - Research & Development of new technologies